International

 and the money is then repaid and cancelled, just the productive

 capital is left.
-That

-capital, however, continues to produce wealth and incomes
+That capital, however, continues to produce wealth

 Although there are now well over 11,000 ESOP schemes, embracing around